 And if not, where would we be in terms of software and business development?

 Our daily lives have been affected by the development of Microsoft.

-If Steve Jobs was not born in San Francisco, California and given up for adoption, and adopted by his parents, who raised him among the brightest minds and encouraged his entrepreneurial spirit, where would, not just you, not just those living in the United States, but the entire world, take an account of how one’s life has been impacted for decades by multiple products, whose name begins with the letter “i”.
+If Steve Jobs was not born in San Francisco, California and given up for adoption, and adopted by a loving couple, who raised him among the brightest minds and encouraged his entrepreneurial spirit, where would, not just you, not just those living in the United States, but the entire world, take an account of how one’s life has been impacted for decades by multiple products, whose name begins with the letter “i”.